-153 Literacy (%) A typical Guatemalan home in Santa Barbara
+A typical Guatemalan home in Santa Barbara

 During my visit to the rural school in Santa Barbara, Guatemala, I reflected on the fact that in the United States, teachers have resources composed of the most recently published curricula, books, and available technology.

-156 In contrast, the indigenous people in Santa Barbara seemed to live the same way they have for hundreds of years.

-157 They had a striking simplicity to their everyday lives that showed me that we will not be able to simply take the instructional strategies and methodologies that work so well in the United States and apply them to the basic diet of tortillas, beans, and corn to learn about nutrition and the food pyramid?
+In contrast, the indigenous people in Santa Barbara seemed to live the same way they have for hundreds of years.
+They had a striking simplicity to their everyday lives that showed me that we will not be able to simply take the instructional strategies and methodologies that work so well in the United States and apply them to the Guatemalan schools. complexity of our teaching proves irrelevant to them.
+How is a child who lives on a basic diet of tortillas, beans, and corn to learn about nutrition and the food pyramid?
 Many of the food identified in the food pyramid don't exist in their diet regardless as to whether we teach in English or their native tongue.
+For the people of Guatemala, we must teach at the concrete level.
+It is not a simple matter of translation.